centreon/centreon-documentation/versioned_docs/version-24.04/reporting/report-development.md

 > **Warning**
 >
 > Never upload the L2_Datasource.rptlibrary file to your reporting
 > server.
-This will delete the configuration for connection to the MariaDB
+This will delete the configuration for connection to the MariaDB/MySQL
 > server and cause Centreon MBI (for ETL & report generation) to crash.

 All standard reports use the library L2_datasources to connect to data.